A Mathematical Programming Approach to the Fractionation Problem in Chemoradiotherapy: Numerical examples

 \paragraph{CRT with additivity and radio-sensitization mechanisms} Finally, we consider the impact of chemotherapeutic agents with combined mechanisms on the optimal regimens.
 We apply our DP algorithm discussed in Section \ref{sec: solution} to the photon and proton treatment plans for different values of $\cat, \can, \mat, \man \geq 0$.
 More specifically, we solve instances of (M) where $\cat$, $\can$, $\mat$, and $\man$ assume values in $\left\{0.1,0.15,\ldots,1\right\}$ corresponding to scenarios in which the relative importance of additivity and radio-sensitization effects in (\ref{def: BED}) varies from 10\% to 100\% of the radiation BED.
 A discretization step of 0.05 was used for the state and control variables.
 An important observation is that the inclusion of both effects may lead to non-stationary optimal regimens.
-Figure \ref{fig: non_stationary} depicts an example of a non-stationary regimen for the photon plan where $\Delta_{\mathrm{a}} < 0$ and $\Delta_{\mathrm{s}} > 0$.
+Figure \ref{fig: non_stationary} depicts an example of a non-stationary regimen for the photon plan with $\Delta_{\mathrm{a}} < 0$ and $\Delta_{\mathrm{s}} > 0$ indicating that the additive and radio-sensitization effect is unfavorable and favorable, respectively.
 The optimal regimen uses the chemotherapeutic agent in only a subset of treatment fractions with an escalated radiation dose in those fractions to benefit from the radio-sensitization mechanism.
-This will be further discussed in Section \ref{sec: discussion}.
-Note that the model does not consider the sequence of the fractions used in the fractionation regimen, and thus the solutions are insensitive to the order according to which the fractions are administered.
-Furthermore, Figure \ref{fig: combined} illustrates the optimal regimens for different parameter values obtained by the DP algorithm for the photon treatment plan.
+Note that the model does not consider the sequence of fractions used in the fractionation regimen, and thus the solutions are insensitive to the order according to which the fractions are administered.
+This case is further discussed in Section \ref{sec: discussion}.
+Figure \ref{fig: combined} illustrates the optimal regimens for different parameter values obtained by the DP algorithm for the photon treatment plan.
 One major difference of the schematic of optimal regimens for the combined mechanisms from those of individual mechanisms is the lack of sharp boundaries between sub regions.
-More specifically, except for the third quadrant ($\Delta_{\mathrm{a}} < 0$, $\Delta_{\mathrm{s}} < 0$) where it can be analytically shown that RT-std is the only optimal treatment regimen (see Section \ref{sec: combined}), the boundaries are not exclusive.
+More specifically, except for the third quadrant ($\Delta_{\mathrm{a}} < 0$, $\Delta_{\mathrm{s}} < 0$), where it can be analytically shown that RT-std is the only optimal treatment regimen (see Section \ref{sec: combined}), the boundaries are not exclusive.
 Therefore, the dominant treatment regimen within each sub region is illustrated in Figure \ref{fig: combined}.
-In particular, in the first quadrant ($\Delta_{\mathrm{a}} \geq 0$, $\Delta_{\mathrm{s}} \geq 0$) where both additive and radio-sensitization effects are favorable, stationary CRT regimens are the dominant form of optimal treatment regimens.
-In the second quadrant ($\Delta_{\mathrm{a}} < 0$, $\Delta_{\mathrm{s}} \geq 0$) where the additive effect is unfavorable, non-stationary CRT regimens are optimal.
+In particular, in the first quadrant ($\Delta_{\mathrm{a}} \geq 0$, $\Delta_{\mathrm{s}} \geq 0$), where both additive and radio-sensitization effects are favorable, stationary CRT regimens are the dominant form of optimal treatment regimens.
+In the second quadrant ($\Delta_{\mathrm{a}} < 0$, $\Delta_{\mathrm{s}} \geq 0$), where the additive effect is unfavorable, non-stationary CRT regimens are optimal.
 The example in Figure \ref{fig: non_stationary} belongs to this quadrant.
-The optimal treatment regimen in the third quadrant ($\Delta_{\mathrm{a}} < 0$, $\Delta_{\mathrm{s}} < 0$) is radiotherapy only using a standard fractionation regimen, which has been previously discussed in Section \ref{sec: combined}.
-Finally, in the fourth quadrant ($\Delta_{\mathrm{a}} \geq 0$, $\Delta_{\mathrm{s}} < 0$) where the radio-sensitization effect is unfavorable, it might be still desirable to administer the chemotherapeutic agent sequentially (rather than concurrently) with radiation to avoid the unfavorable radio-sensitization effect and at the same time to benefit from the additive effect.
+The optimal treatment regimen in the third quadrant ($\Delta_{\mathrm{a}} < 0$, $\Delta_{\mathrm{s}} < 0$) is radiotherapy only using a standard fractionation regimen, as discussed in Section \ref{sec: combined}.
+Finally, in the fourth quadrant ($\Delta_{\mathrm{a}} \geq 0$, $\Delta_{\mathrm{s}} < 0$), where the radio-sensitization effect is unfavorable, it might be still desirable to administer the chemotherapeutic agent sequentially with radiation (rather than concurrently) to avoid the unfavorable radio-sensitization effect and at the same time to benefit from the additive effect.
 This leads to the dominance of sequential CRT (neoadjuvant or adjuvant) regimens in this quadrant.